BYTESHAUS/use-dev/README+/tests/README+/prog_tests-sources.md

 # Programmatic Tests &nbsp;&mdash;&nbsp; Data (Out)Sourcing

-When applicable (almost always), data is an integral part .
-Many take integral too LITERALY and define it just in code.
+When applicable (i.e. almost everywhere), data is an integral part of the test plot.
+Many take integral too lierally and define it just inline.

-**Data is hydraulic liquid of tests**
+> **Data is hydraulic liquid of tests**.
+> or Asserts are hydraulic liquid of test data?

 Data SYN0 (that is values of miscellaneous character which don't go to production and serve the purpose pf proof) is intergral part of tests..
 VLUES-DRIVEN